Red and yellow abstract pattern of a sun and rays repeating horizontally.

 In order to ensure the long-term preservation, study, and interpretation of state collections, State-Approved Repositories are expected to manage held-in-trust collections according to the standards stipulated in the Rules and Procedures of Section 9 of 8 CCR 1504-7.

-Permittee collections via a curation agreement
+Intake of collections via a curation agreement

 Permittees must complete the following forms when submitting materials to a repository.
-The completed forms must accompany the submitted materials and copies of each should be emailed to the State Curation Coordinator by the permittee.
+The completed forms must accompany the submitted materials, and copies of each should be emailed to the State Curation Coordinator by the permittee.

-Approved Uses of State Collections
+Approved Uses of State Collections by State-Approved Repositories

-The following is a brief list of the Approved Uses of State Collections intended for quick reference by repository staff.
-For full details of the regulations that govern the curation of state collections please refer to Section 9 of 8 CCR 1504-7.
+This brief list is intended for quick reference by repository staff.
+For full details of the regulations that govern the curation of state collections, please refer to Section 9 of 8 CCR 1504-7.

 Exhibit